dw0rsec/revshellgen/README.md

 - perl
 - ruby

+## Acknowledgements

+This tool was inspired by various reverse shell cheat sheets and is provided as-is with no warranties.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/dw0rsec/revshellgen/blob/main/LICENSE) file for details.